mananyev/portfolio-performance-tracking/README.md

 2. Stock information (company name and suggested ticker) is extracted from the links to Wikipedia pages.
 3. Corrected ticker information (ticker symbol, sector, industry, exchange) is searched through `yfinance` API.
-4. Tickers' price (as well as volumes, dividends, and stock splits) histories for the stocks from the indices and from the portfolio are loaded (`backfill` option allows loading the whole history of prices).
+4. Tickers' price (as well as volumes, dividends, and stock splits) histories for the stocks from the indices and from the portfolio are loaded on a daily basis.

+   1. `backfill` option allows loading the whole history of prices at once.

 5. Data is transformed using `dbt` and loaded to Postgres.

+   1. Including risk-return profile of the whole portfolio, its individual components, and other tickers.

 6. Market overview and portfolio performance are visualized in a Grafana dashboard.

-## Challenges
+## 3. Challenges

 The project solves a number of technical challenges: